Addressing Global Road Safety

 Approximately 1.3 million people die each year as a result of road traffic crashes.
 If no action is taken, road traffic injuries are predicted to become the fifth-leading cause of death globally by 2030.

-The Bloomberg Initiative for Global Road Safety (BIGRS) is a five-year, $125 million effort to reduce the burden of global road traffic injuries and fatalities.
+The Bloomberg Philanthropies Initiative for Global Road Safety (BIGRS) is an international program that aims to reduce crash fatalities and injuries.

 Program partners are supporting cities to strengthen and implement proven solutions through key road safety interventions, like helmet and seatbelt-wearing and drunk-driving reduction.